Awards and Prizes

 - • a short cover letter briefly introducing yourself and your project, describing any relevant coursework or experiences that prepare you to undertake your project;

 - • a short but detailed one- to two-page proposal that describes a creative project you hope to complete in the coming year.
 (What is the project in a nutshell?
 What do you hope to learn or accomplish?
-What's the timeline?);
+What's at stake for you in this project?);

 - • an estimate of all costs associated with the project;